top of page

 Insights

-From these interviews we learned the feasibility of and the problems that arise when integrating with EHRs, the expectations of decision makers, and key use cases we could add value in.
+From these interviews we learned about the feasibility of and the inherent the problems, of integrating with EHRs, the expectations of decision makers, and key use cases we could add value in.
 This helped us develop product concepts and vignettes centered around specific use cases that we found fit with our current product offerings.
-We used a survey to help validate the vignette but more importantly gauge whether the envisioned solution will address a real problem people perceived as important.
+We used a survey to get directional support to gauge whether the envisioned solution will address a real problem people perceived as important.

 When it came to gauging this, we felt it was important to go to the people who worked in these use cases the most--physicians, nurses, front-desk/patient in-take, and IT personnel.
 They have the most patient interactions and/or deal with EHRs the most.
 The survey results validated the level investment and vision of the product.

 It also validated ideas another team had for improving our eSigning document preparation experience.
-An unattended outcome of my work but one that came from the cross team collaboration and insights sharing DocuSign UX research team promotes.
+An unintended outcome of my work but one that came from the cross team collaboration and insights sharing that the Docusign UX research team promotes

 Actions taken

-Fueled by the research insights and driven by the business development and product team, DocuSign worked towards a new partnership with Infor Cloverleaf, a leading EMR interoperability solution, to boost our presence and value in the healthcare industry.
+Fueled by the research insights and driven by the business development and product team, Docusign worked towards a new partnership with Infor Cloverleaf, a leading EHR interoperability solution, to boost our presence and value in the healthcare industry.

 On July 2023, DocuSign announces a partnership with Infor Cloverleaf